AutoGIS-2017/Exercise-1/README.md

  - Problem 1: Creating basic geometries
  - Problem 2: Attributes of geometries
- - Problem 3: Reading coordinates from a file and creating a geometries out of them
+ - Problem 3: Reading coordinates from a file and creating a geometries
+ - Problem 4 (optional): Creating LineStrings that represent the movements

 ## Problem 1: Creating basic geometries